-An Oklahoma advance directive is a document that allows individual (“principal”) to appoint a health care proxy (also referred to as an “agent”) as well as state their wishes regarding life-sustaining treatments once they lose their ability to communicate to health care professionals.
+An Oklahoma advance directive is a document that allows an individual (“principal”) to appoint a health care proxy (also referred to as an “agent”) as well as state their wishes regarding life-sustaining treatments once they lose their ability to communicate to health care professionals.
 Having this document present in medical emergencies ensures that the principal’s end-of-life preferences are adhered to by the attending physician.
 The agent named in the advance directive will be authorized to make health care decisions for the principal if they are incapacitated.
 A health care agent is usually a trusted family member or friend that knows the principal well and understands their values, goals, and wishes.

 Signing Requirements (60 O.S. § 3101.4(A)) – Two (2) Witnesses

 “Advance directive for health care” means any writing executed in accordance with the requirements of Section 3101.4 of this title and may include a living will, the appointment of a health care proxy, or both such living will and appointment of a proxy.